-You’d be forgiven for thinking that quartz and quartzite countertops are basically the same thing.
+Often people confuse quartz and quartzite countertops, thinking they are basically the same thing.
 In reality, there are a few key differences that make one the clearly superior countertop material.

 In this guide, we’ll take a close look at the topic of quartzite vs quartz to reveal the clear winner.